michaeltreat/Mongo_CheatSheet/README.md

 The Mongo Shell reference can be found [here](https://docs.mongodb.com/manual/reference/method/).

 ## Quick Start
-You can execute JavaScript commands in the shell as well.
+You can execute JavaScript commands in the shell.
 Type these commands into your commandline:
 1. `use sampleDB`
   - This makes a new database called sampleDB.
 It has no collections yet so it's not actually saved yet, which is why if you type `show dbs` it doesn't show up.
 2. `db.cars.insert( [{make:"Honda", doors:2}, {make:"VW", doors:4}] )`